aglushkov/serega/README.md

   # is user.profile.fname
   attribute :first_name, delegate: { to: :profile, method: :fname }

-  # Option :const specifies attribute with specific constant value
+  # Option :const specifies attribute with a specific constant value
   attribute(:type, const: 'user')

   # Option :hide specifies attributes that should not be serialized by default
   attribute :tags, hide: true

   # Option :serializer specifies nested serializer for attribute
-  # We can specify serializer as Class, String or Proc.
+  # We can define the `:serializer` value as a Class, String, or Proc.
-  # Use String or Proc if you have cross references in serializers.
+  # Use String or Proc if you have cross-references in serializers.
   attribute :posts, serializer: PostSerializer attribute :posts, serializer: "PostSerializer" attribute :posts, serializer: -> { PostSerializer }

   # Option `:many` specifies a has_many relationship
-  # Usually it is defined automatically by checking `is_a?(Enumerable)`
+  # If not specified, it is defined during serialization by checking `object.is_a?(Enumerable)`
   attribute :posts, serializer: PostSerializer, many: true

   # Option `:preload` can be specified when enabled `:preloads` plugin
   # It allows to specify associations to preload to attribute value
   attribute(:email, preload: :emails) { |user| user.emails.find(&:verified?) }

-  # Options `:if`, `:unless`, `:if_value`, `:unless_value` can be specified
+  # Options `:if, :unless, :if_value and :unless_value` can be specified
-  # when enabled `:if` plugin.
-They hide attribute key and value from response.
+  # when `:if` plugin is enabled.
+They hide the attribute key and value from the response.
-  # See more usage examples in :if plugin section.
+  # See more usage examples in the `:if` plugin section.
   attribute :email, if: proc { |user, ctx| user == ctx[:current_user] }
   attribute :email, if_value: :present?

   # Option `:format` can be specified when enabled `:formatters` plugin
-  # It changes attribute value
+  # It changes the attribute value
   attribute :created_at, format: :iso_time
   attribute :updated_at, format: :iso_time